Discovery Of Ancient Maya Artefacts In Ritual Cave

 Ancient Puma Punku Technology To Build The Pyramids Didn't Exist But Yet They Are There - Link.

-In the southern part of what is now Mexico City, archaeologists have discovered a 2,400-year-old grave-site with ten bodies entwined in a circle.
-Southern Mexico is really throwing up excellent discoveries.
+Related to this whole story in the southern part of what is now Mexico City, archaeologists have discovered a 2,400-year-old grave site with ten bodies entwined in a circle.
+Southern Mexico is throwing up excellent discoveries.
+Pre-Aztec Skeletons Found Arranged in Spiral Shape video:

 Source National Institute of Anthropology and History (INAH).